IljaWeber/digitalFoosballPresentation/backend/readme.md

 2. Ranked Game
 The win conditions are the same as in an Ad Hoc game but you can choose a name for your team and the players.
-The names are stored in a database and may reused in future ranked games.
+The names are stored in a database and may be reused in future ranked games.

 3. Time Game
 As in the Ad Hoc in a time game you play with default team and player names.
 The time limit of a half is 7 minutes.